Arsh1101/FastAPI-Chat/README.md

 # FastAPI-Chat
-This is a exercise to develop a real-time chat app, using FastAPI.
+This is an exercise to develop a real-time chat app, using websockets and FastAPI.